 Feature and Portrayal Catalogue management

-For each new version of the S-101 Product Specification a new Feature and Portrayal Catalogue will be released.
-The end user system must be able to manage datasets and their corresponding Catalogues that are created using different versions of the S-101 Product Specification.
+For each new version of the S-101 Product Specification a new Feature and/or Portrayal Catalogue may be released.
+The management of Feature and Portrayal Catalogues in end user systems is described in IHO Publication S-98 – Data Product Interoperability in S-100 Navigation Systems.

 Portrayal